CSCfi/hpc-container-wrapper/README.md

  - Wrap new conda installation or edit existing
 - `pycont`
  - Wrap new venv installation or edit existing
+ - Defaults to slim python container
 - `wrapcont`
  - Generate wrappers for existing container
 - `instcont`
  - Wrap an installation on disk on to a container.

+All tools support `-h/--help` for displaying info some have subcommands.

+## Examples

+- `cont-conda new --prefix /path/to_install conda_env.yaml`
+- `cont-conda --post-install <(conda install scipy --channel conda-forge) update /path/to_install`
+- `pycont new --prefix /path/to_install requirements.txt`
+- `wrapcont --wrapper-paths /opt/prog/bin --prefix /path/to_install /path/to/container`
+- `instcont --wrapper-paths bin --mask --prefix /path/to/install /program/on/disk`

+## Installation

+preferrably use system python + pip and run install.sh with the config as argument

 ## Special vars